IBM-Cloud/vnf-samples/vnf-palo-alto/README.md

 -> Click on the Floating IP Address of the management subnet.
 ![StandAlone](standalone-images/SS_25.png)

 -> Palo Alto home page will be opened in the browser.
-Reset password prompt would be displayed.
+Reset password prompt would be displayed. userid/pass admin/admin for the first time.

 ![StandAlone](standalone-images/SS_26.png)

 -> Repeat the above steps for the creation of another VNF/VSI in same/another zone.